 Pawtuckaway park is also known in the rock climbing community as an excellent spot for free climbing the many house-sized boulders around the base of the hills.
 Topographically the Pawtuckaway Ring Dike complex is expressed as a ring of low-lying mountains.

-In the view below from Google Earth the volcanic ring is clearly visible.
+In the view from Google Earth, the volcanic ring is clearly visible.